yojimbo87/ArangoDB-NET/README.md

 ## Database operations

-Database management operations can only be accessed via the default `_system` database.
+Most operations which are focused on management of database instances can only be performed through connection set to default `_system` database.

 ### Create database

+Creates new database with given name and optional user list.

 ```csharp
 var db = new ArangoDatabase("systemDatabaseAlias");